mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 ## 3 - Setup Kafka Cluster on Red Hat OpenShift Streams for Apache Kafka (RHOSAK)
 In this section, we're going to automate the configuration of your Kafka streaming service
  - to which images will be sent from your laptop in realtime
- - and from which those images will be pulled for your inferencing application, also in realtime.
+ - and from which those images will be pulled for your inferencing application on OpenShift, also in realtime.

 First, run this to download the Red Hat OpenShift Application Services (RHOAS) Command Line Interface (CLI)
 ```